 Please visit the Puppy Raising Program section for more information on puppy raising.

 After leaving their puppy raisers, dogs are assigned to a guide dog instructor, who will develop a relationship with the dog through play, obedience, and general time together.
-The instructor will work with each dog for at least 5 months.
+The instructor will work with each dog for 3-4 months.

 Training is a continuous process that includes teaching the dog the concepts of guiding in small steps and building upon previous lessons with many of repetitions in a great variety of situations.
 Eventually, the dog understands and is comfortable with all aspects of guide work.
 A guide dog is ready for placement with a blind partner when the dog responds reliably and safely to all work situations it will encounter while guiding.